Imaginary projections of polynomials: Components of the complement

 We observe that $C_{\psi}$ is a tubular region, that is, for any $\textbf{y} \in C_{\psi} \cap \R^n$ we have $\textbf{y} + i\textbf{x} \in C_{\psi}$ for all $\textbf{x} \in \R^n$.
 Moreover, the function is holomorphic on $C_\psi$, and $C_\psi$ is the maximal tube with this property.
 By Bochner's Tube Theorem \cite{bochner}, $g$ is holomorphic on the convex hull of $C_\psi$ (considered as set in $\R^{2n} \cong \C^n$).
 Due to the maximality of $C_\psi$, this implies the convexity of $C_\psi$.
 Since $C_\psi=\psi(\R^n+iC)=C+i\R^n$, we obtain the convexity of $C$.

-As $\mathcal{I}(f)$ is a semialgebraic set, $\mathcal{I}(f)$ is given by a Boolean combination of polynomial equations and polynomial inequalities, and thus the number of convex components in the complement is finite. \end{proof}
+As $\mathcal{I}(f)$ is a semialgebraic set, the complement of $\mathcal{I}(f)$ is semialgebraic as well.
+Then finiteness of the number of convex components follows from the classical bounds of Oleinik-Petrovski or Milnor-Thom, see, e.g., \cite[Chapter~7]{bpr-book}. \end{proof}

-The theorem implies the following statement on the unbounded components of the complement. \begin{cor} Every unbounded component of the complement contains a ray. \end{cor} \begin{proof} Let $C$ be an unbounded component of the complement.
+Theorem~\ref{th:convex} implies the following statement on the unbounded components of the complement. \begin{cor} Every unbounded component of the complement of the closure of an imaginary projection contains a ray. \end{cor} \begin{proof} Let $C$ be an unbounded component of the complement of $\overline{\mathcal{I}(f)}$.
 Then the convex set $C$ is at least one-dimensional.
 By well-known results in convex analysis (see \cite[Cor.\ II.8.3.1, Thm.\ II.8.4] {rockafellar-book}), the relative interior of $C$ has a recession cone which coincides with the recession cone of the closure of $C$, and that recession cone contains a non-zero vector.
 Hence, $C$ contains a ray. \end{proof}

 The left picture in Figure \ref{fig:boundedandunboundedcomplementsets} shows the imaginary projection of the polynomial $f(z_1,z_2)=z_1^2+z_1^2z_2+2z_1+z_2+1$ with its $6$ convex components of the complement.
 The imaginary projection of a non-constant polynomial is always unbounded, see Section~\ref{sec:infinity}.
 As the two right pictures in Figure \ref{fig:boundedandunboundedcomplementsets} show, it is possible that an imaginary projection contains both bounded and unbounded components in the complement.